How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-In the case of arrays, lattice momentum $\textbf{k}$ is a good quantum number for $N \rightarrow \infty$, and the bosonic eigenmodes correspond to reciprocal-space modes $a_\textbf{k} = \sum_{ j } \ee^{\ii \textbf{k} \cdot\textbf{ r}_j} a_j /\sqrt{N}$, with dispersion relation and decay rates given by the Fourier transforms of \eqref{eq:vij} and \eqref{eq:gamij} $V_{\textbf{k}}$ and $\Gamma_{\textbf{k}}$, shown in Fig.~\ref{fig:fig1}~(b) for the considered geometry.
-In the subwavelength regime, an entire manifold of subradiant eigenmodes arises, which have decay rates strongly suppressed by the number of emitters.
-These decay rates have been found to depend polynomially on $N$ for open boundary systems $\Gamma_\textbf{k} \sim N^{-\alpha}$, with $\alpha$ seemingly universal for the most subradiant modes with $\alpha =3$ in 1D, and $\alpha = 6$ for a 2D square lattice \cite{asenjo-garciaChang2017}.
+In this case, discrete translational invariance implies that lattice momentum $\textbf{k}$ is a good quantum number, and the bosonic eigenmodes correspond to reciprocal-space modes $a_\textbf{k} = \sum_{ j } \ee^{\ii \textbf{k} \cdot\textbf{ r}_j} a_j /\sqrt{N}$, with dispersion relation and decay rates given by the Fourier transforms of \eqref{eq:vij} and \eqref{eq:gamij} $V_{\textbf{k}}$ and $\Gamma_{\textbf{k}}$.
+These are shown in Fig.~\ref{fig:fig1}~(b) for our geometry (for $N\rw \infty$).
+In the subwavelength regime, an entire manifold of subradiant eigenmodes arises, with decay rates strongly suppressed by the number of emitters.
+These decay rates have been found~\cite{asenjo-garciaChang2017} to depend polynomially on $N$ for open boundary systems $\Gamma_\textbf{k} \sim N^{-\alpha}$, with $\alpha$ seemingly universal for the most subradiant modes with $\alpha =3$ in 1D, and $\alpha = 6$ for a 2D square lattice.
 It was also shown that the residual decay is mainly due to scattering off the array boundaries, and that for periodic boundary conditions in 1D the suppression becomes exponential $\Gamma_\textbf{k} \sim \exp(-N)$.

-This suppression can be understood by such modes having an energy much smaller than free-space photons with the same longitudinal momentum -- the momentum along the array --, thus their excitations cannot decay into single photons conserving energy and momentum \cite{asenjo-garciaChang2017,heChang2020}.
+This suppression can be understood by subradiant modes having an energy much smaller than free-space photons with the same longitudinal momentum -- the momentum along the array --, thus their excitations not to be able to decay into single photons conserving energy and momentum \cite{asenjo-garciaChang2017,heChang2020}.
 From this argument, it follows that this happens whenever the mode dispersion intersects the light-cone within the Brillouin zone \cite{asenjo-garciaChang2017}, corresponding to the condition $k_0 a \leq \pi$ in 1D and $k_0 a \leq \sqrt{2} \pi$ for a 2D square lattice, and that those modes appear at large momenta $\abs{\textbf{k}}>k_0$, as in the case shown in Fig.~\ref{fig:fig1}~(b).

-\textit{Failure of perturbative approaches.} While the direct coupling of a far-field drive with subradiant modes is suppressed, resonant excitation of these modes can still happen through higher-order processes in perturbation theory, mediated by the non-linearities of the atoms.
+\textit{Perturbative considerations.} While the direct coupling of a far-field drive with subradiant modes is suppressed, resonant and efficient excitation of these modes can still happen through higher-order processes in perturbation theory, mediated by the nonlinearities of the atoms.